 The new regulation, however, now imposes a restriction.
-A margin call obligation is no longer possible and has been banned for Forex and CFDs on the most Online Brokers (Negative Balance Protection).
+A margin call obligation is no longer possible and has been banned for forex and CFDs on most online brokers (Negative Balance Protection).
 In addition, there are new safety precautions from the providers so that such a scenario is no longer possible.

 |Trade more capital on the markets||Traders cannot assess the risk|